Top Bar

 • Course Number: 13010200

 ELD 2 students understand and speak conversational English but continue to require support to meet grade level expectations for content courses.
-The ELD 2 curriculum is based on the learners' needs with a focus on developing academic language and skills.
-Vocabulary, syntax, and grammar necessary for understanding content class materials are presented and practiced in context.
+The ELD 2 curriculum is based on the learners' needs with a focus on developing academic language and skills like vocabulary, syntax, and grammar necessary for understanding content class materials.
+The course is offered for one or two sets and placement is determined by student proficiency level, PDE guidelines, and need as recommended by the ELD Specialist.

 English Language Development 3 (ELD 3)